Core Processing: Validation & Quality Workflow

 Submission Quality Control

 To keep the workflow stable, the platform applies quality-control checks at both the submission and review stages.
-These checks are designed to preserve clean input, reliable validation behavior, and consistent downstream data quality.
+These checks preserve clean input, reliable validation behavior, and consistent downstream data quality.
+In practice, quality control is tied to processing states, duplicate protection, evidence completeness, and review isolation, so invalid data does not move directly into the final result set.

 Quality-control measures may include:

-- checking the presence of required fields, metadata, or supporting content;
+• checking required fields, metadata, task linkage, or supporting content;

 A simplified control path looks like this: